- Solar advice hub

 - Fewer malfunctions and issues with your system

-❌ Be wary of solar panel installers that aren't MCS-certified
+❌ Be wary of solar panel installers that aren't certified

 What is the MCS certificate for solar panels?